-Although we would like to be able to stipulate that language competence should be tested we accept that it cannot be a condition of registration.
+We would like to stress that we feel that an inability to language test may compromise patient safety.
+We would like to be able to stipulate that language competence should be tested, however, we accept that it cannot be a condition of registration.
 We think that article 53 of directive 2005/36/EC is clear on this point.

-We will be designing a proform stipulating the type of registration and scope of practice that will the service provider will have to make available to anyone receiving services from them.
+We will be designing a proforma stipulating the type of registration and scope of practice that the service provider will have to make available to anyone receiving services from them.

-We are happy with the conditions requiring any decision to be made within 3 months of the receipt of a complete application for establishment.
+We are content with the conditions requiring any decision to be made within 3 months of the receipt of a completed application for establishment.